glnmario/under-the-hood/README.md

-# under-the-hood
+# Under The Hood
-Using diagnostic classifiers to investigate and improve how language models process subject-verb agreement
+##### Using diagnostic classifiers to investigate and improve how language models process subject-verb agreement